jnsp/casting-agency/README.md

 * `test_models.py`: unit tests for data models

 Note: `test_heroku` is only able to be tested after deployment and `.env` file has `CASTING_ASISTANT_TOKEN`, `CASTING_DIRECTOR_TOKEN`, and `EXECUTIVE_PRODUCER_TOKEN`.

+## Note

+This is the Capstone Project of 'Full Stack Web Developer Nanodegree Program' on [Udacity.com](udacity.com).